helm/charts/stable/kong/README.md

 #### Dependencies

-- Postgre sub-chart has been bumped up to 8.1.2
+- Postgres sub-chart has been bumped up to 8.1.2

 #### Fixed